 High School Outreach

-Special ticket price of $7 per student attending as a high school group.
+Special ticket price of $8 per student attending as a high school group.

 * PLEASE NOTE THE HIGH SCHOOL PROGRAM TICKET RATES APPLY TO THE WEEKDAY MATINEE SCREENINGS ONLY AND CAN ONLY BE BOOKED BY CONTACTING OUR HIGH SCHOOL OUTREACH COORDIANTOR AT firstname.lastname@example.org (not via the buy buttons below).

 Films in this Series

 In 2009, the story of Yemeni teenager Nojoom Ali’s bid to legally extricate herself from an abusive, arranged marriage to a much older man made headlines.
 Khadija Al-Salami has beautifully adapted the subsequent bestseller into an emphatic drama featuring a wonderful performance from Reham Mohammed as the young Ali and a striking backdrop of Yemen’s astonishing mountain villages and ancient “skyscrapers.”
 "A powerful, moving and provocative debut drama…"—Screen

 In Latin America’s largest landfill, a garbage picker uncovers the raw materials for makeshift musical instruments.
 As cellos and violins are fashioned from stray detritus, a group of local children are likewise transformed into the Recycled Orchestra of Cateura.
 Reminiscent of VIFF ’10 standout Waste Land, Brad Allgood and Graham Townsley’s documentary is an inspiring tale of resilience and transcendence.
 “A secret treasure… A story of the dull throb of existence gleefully recalibrated by the thundering heartbeat of music.”—Austin Chronicle